pdaehne/TL866-FlashROM-Adapter/README.md

 quality of the cheap ZIF sockets from Aliexpress is quite low, the pins are usually bend and the holes in the PCB are small.
-You might have to use pliers to bend the pins in shape, but do not bend to much, otherwise the parts on the top side of the ZIF socket might start moving and getting out of alignment.
+You might have to use pliers to bend the pins in shape, but do not bend to much, otherwise the parts on the top side of the ZIF socket might start moving and get out of alignment.
 Solder the socket from the bottom side.

 [![Solder the ZIF socket](images/Solder_ZIF_Socket_top.preview.jpg)](images/Solder_ZIF_Socket_top.jpg?raw=1) [![Solder the ZIF socket](images/Solder_ZIF_Socket_bottom.preview.jpg)](images/Solder_ZIF_Socket_bottom.jpg?raw=1)